Randy Arozarena Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.57 team ERA ranks 21st among all league pitching staffs.
+- The Red Sox have a 4.59 team ERA that ranks 21st across all MLB pitching staffs.

-- The right-hander's most recent time out came on Wednesday against the Texas Rangers, when he tossed four innings, surrendering two earned runs while allowing three hits.
+- In his last time out on Wednesday, Sept.
+20 against the Texas Rangers, the right-hander threw three innings, allowing eight earned runs while surrendering eight hits.

-- The 27-year-old has a 4.92 ERA and 8.4 strikeouts per nine innings in 19 games this season, while allowing a batting average of .250 to opposing hitters.
+- The 24-year-old has amassed an ERA of 4.11, with 7.7 strikeouts per nine innings, in 27 games this season.
+Opponents are batting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.